 If you’re looking to do something a little more creative with your dried flowers like a piece of art, then pressing your flowers is a good option.
 This method will take a couple of weeks to complete but there’s not much to it.
 All you need is some heavy books for applying the pressure.

 Open the book and put in a piece of paper to protect the pages of the book and the flowers.
-Close the book and put a couple more heavy books on top to increase the weight.
+Close the book and put a couple more heavy books, like coffee table books on top to increase the weight.

 Using the silica gel takes 2 – 7 days depending on the flowers you’ve chosen.
 This method is good if you would like a softer texture for your dried flowers.
 It’s the best method for keeping the colour in dried flowers.